 My coaching diploma is a “Diploma in Professional Coaching Practice.”
 This was an Accredited Coach Training Programme (ACTP) with the International Coaching Federation (ICF).
 This is an important stage but there is lots more to learn.
 Professional development is an ongoing practice.

 If you are thinking about finding a coach to help you negotiate your way through an area of your life, you should know that coaching is not currently regulated by any country or state.
 This means that anybody can set themselves up as a coach and profit from it without coach-specific qualifications.
 Make sure you do some research on that person before signing up with them.

 As a coach, I talk with people about their professional lives.
-I do not tend to talk with them about God.
 I work to interact with people in ways that are right for them as uniquely created and gifted individuals.
 I help people think about their professional identity and purpose.
 In other words who we are, what we love and how best we can make a living.

 I have a strapline: grow, realign, transform.
 It’s what I’ve been doing over this past year of my professional identity wrestle.

 Genesis 32 has been my key scripture this year.
 In this passage, Jacob wrestles with God at a pivotal point in his life.
 He gains a permanent limp and a new identity.